Warren, Ridder lead Bearcats to 24-14 win over UCLA

+Cincinnati was more than ready for prime time — even sophomore safety Ja’von Hicks.

-CINCINNATI (AP) — Junior running back Michael Warren II scored one touchdown on the ground and caught one of sophomore quarterback Desmond Ridder’s two scoring passes as the University of Cincinnati Bearcats beat the UCLA Bruins 24-14 on Thursday in the teams’ season-opener.
+Hicks led an opportunistic Bearcats defense with an interception and fumble recovery, junior running back Michael Warren II scored one touchdown on the ground and caught one of sophomore quarterback Desmond Ridder’s two scoring passes, and Cincinnati beat the UCLA Bruins 24-14 on Thursday in the teams’ season-opener before a raucous crowd of 38,032 at venerable Nippert Stadium.

-Ridder also connected with graduate-transfer tight end Josiah Deguara for a touchdown, senior kicker Sam Crosa added a 44-yard field goal and sophomore safety Ja’von Hicks came up with a fumble recovery and an interception for the Bearcats.
+Hicks didn’t have a perfect night.
+The local product whiffed on an open-field tackle in the middle of the field on junior wide receiver Demeric Felton’s 75-yard touchdown catch-and-run in the second quarter and was whistled for a facemask penalty in the third quarter, but Fickell liked the way Hicks responded to the mistakes.

+“Overcoming mistakes is huge,” said Fickell, pointing out that Hicks symbolized the whole Bearcats team.
+“They have the confidence that comes from winning.
+They learned last year how to work through it.
+There wasn’t a panic.”

-UCLA sophomore quarterback Dorian Thompson-Robinson was 8-for-26 for 156 yards and touchdowns of 75 yards to junior wide receiver Demetric Felton and seven yards to sophomore wide receiver Chase Cota.
+UCLA sophomore quarterback Dorian Thompson-Robinson was 8-for-26 for 156 yards and two TDS, the 75-yarder to Felton and a seven-yard scoring toss to sophomore wide receiver Chase Cota.
 Thompson-Robinson also lost his grip on the football twice and threw two interceptions, personally accounting for all four UCLA turnovers.

+“I was horrible,” Thompson-Robinson said.
+“We have to look at the film It was very disappointing, not only because we didn’t get the win but looking at these guys faces.”

+“Fumbles and interceptions aren’t always the quarterback’s fault,” UCLA coach Chip Kelly said.
+“We will look at the film and reassess what happened.
+Dorian has a confident way about him.
+You could tell it hurt, but I don’t worry about him.”

 Cincinnati knocked off UCLA in the opener for the second straight season.
 The Bearcats beat the Bruins 26-17 at the Rose Bowl last season.

 Displaying first-game rust, the two teams combined for 19 penalties, costing them a total of 123 yards.
+Fickell admitted it “wasn’t the prettiest thing in the world.”

+“It wasn’t very clean,” Fickell said.
+“To get this under our belt is huge.”

+“We have 87 freshmen and sophomores,” Kelly said.
+“We have 48 players that weren’t here last year.
+It was their first game, their first time on a plane.
+We have to pack Similac instead of Gatorade.”

 The Bearcats never trailed after Ridder and Deguara teamed up on a 16-yard scoring pass following Hicks’ recovery of a Thompson-Robinson fumble at Cincinnati’s 17-yard line on UCLA’s first possession of the season.